ahmadalfy/frontend-notes/css/selectors.md

 ### Pseudoclass selectors

 The word pseudo means something something that appear like something else that confuse the observer on the first sight.
-Pseudoclasses are combined to other selectors to modify their style when they are on a certain *state*.
+Pseudo-classes are combined to other selectors to modify their style when they are on a certain *state*.
 This is why I like to call them **state selectors**.

 #### `:hover` selector

-Perhapse the most commonly known selector of this type is the `:hover` selector.
+Perhaps the most commonly known selector of this type is the `:hover` selector.
 The `:hover` targets an element when the user move the pointer's cursor over it.
 Consider the following example:

 ```html
 <style>